Make Sure You Pack These 5 Things For Your Divorce Journey

 Keep a notebook with you to record imagery, quotes, books, songs, and anything that gives your heart a little hug or empowers you to keep moving forward.
 Add to your list as needed.
 These items will be your go-to when you feel sad, angry, alone, or anxious.
 Use them in abundance.

 “No” is a powerful word.
 I highly recommend packing the word “No” in an easily-accessible spot.
 You will need it.

-So, I started the artful practice of saying “No”.
-I wasn’t used to saying “No”.
-I love to help people and I like spending time with my loved ones.
-I just didn’t have the energy.
-The first few times I rummaged in my bag for “No” I wasn’t prepared for the opposition to my refusal.
+So I started the artful practice of saying “No." I wasn’t used to saying “No." I love to help people and I like spending time with my loved ones, but I just didn’t have the energy.
+The first few times I rummaged in my bag for “No,” I wasn’t prepared for the opposition to my refusal.
 It turns out that humans don’t like being denied.
-So I also had to learn to stand my ground and reply gently but firmly (I told you, it’s an art form) that my “No” was final.
+So I also had to learn to stand my ground and reply gently but firmly (I told you; it’s an art form) that my “No” was final.